Ajaysinh1290/Weather-App-In-Flutter/README.md

 # Weather App In Flutter

-An app which will provies you weather data according to city.
+An Flutter app which will provies you weather data according to city.

 # Features